Members

 Davide Marzorati • MS • Graduation 2017

 “I graduated in Biomedical Engineering at Politecnico di Milano (Italy) in July 2015.
-Now, I am part of a Joint Program between Politecnico di Milano and UIC.
-My research focuses on assistive technology.
-I’m currently working on the development of a P300 based Brain-Computer Interface.
-I hope to develop a low-cost open-source BCI system, that can be adapted to different applications and used in real life.”
+I joined the Joint Program between Politecnico di Milano and UIC.
+My research focused on assistive technology, were I worked on the development of a P300 based Brain-Computer Interface.
+I aimed to develop a low-cost open-source BCI system, that could be adapted to real life.”

 Davide is currently a Ph.D. candidate at Politecnico di Milano.